Java-Discord/QuestionOfTheWeek/README.md

 All of those classes implement `CharSequence`. `CharSequence` is an interface for objects representing a sequence of characters like the name suggests.
 CharSequence provides primitive methods for working with sequences of characters while the concrete classes allow for much more.

+- **Submission by Spider EveryOS#8098**

+A String is an immutable data type representing an immutable array of characters (in other words, "text").
+It is similar to the `char*` and `char[]` constructs found in other languages, except that it is *immutable* (and cannot be changed).

+A StringBuffer is a lot like the StringBuilder class, which I'm sure a lot of us have used.
+One big difference between the two, however, is that StringBuffer is thread-safe, and also much slower.
+A StringBuffer is a *mutable* dataclass that allows for creating a string by invoking a series of `.append(*)` calls, and then invoking `.toString()`.
+The initial capacity of a StringBuffer is set via the constructor.

 - **Submission by daysling#6969**

 Strings are immutable but StringBuffer are mutable..
 Strings takes more memory, extends Object classes equals() where StringBuffer are fast and doesn't extend Object classes equals().